Azure/azure-sdk-for-net/sdk/eventgrid/Azure.Messaging.EventGrid/README.md

     new CloudEvent(
         "/cloudevents/example/source",
         "Example.EventType",
-        "This is the event data"),
+        myCustomDataSerializer.Serialize("This is the event data")),

     // CloudEvents also supports sending binary-valued data new CloudEvent(
         "/cloudevents/example/binarydata",
         "Example.EventType",
-        Encoding.UTF8.GetBytes("This is binary data"),
+        new BinaryData(Encoding.UTF8.GetBytes("This is binary data")),
         "example/binary")};

 // Send the events